 Pet Partners AACR teams are trained and credentialed to provide emotional comfort and support to people affected by the impacts of crisis events.
 These teams are invited to deploy in response to events in their communities.
+Current AACR teams can find resources and support in the Volunteer Resource Library (you must be logged in to access this resource).

 AACR is a form of animal-assisted activities (AAA) that provides comfort to those who have been affected by natural, human-caused, or technological disasters.
 AACR is effective because the safety, familiarity, novelty, and interest in the animal have been found to be impactful when building rapport with a person affected by crisis.